-If you’re in the IT field and you’re looking for a job in the DC area, you know there is a lot of competition out there.
-So how do you make sure a recruiter reads your resume instead of the next candidate’s?
+If you’re in the IT field or considering a change and you’re looking for a job, you know there is a lot of competition.
+From entry-level roles to lead positions each company is always looking for the best fit to fill their roles, so how do you make sure a Recruiter reads your resume instead of the next candidate’s?

 The Importance of Keywords in Resumes